 If ASIC determines that you are eligible to sit the exam, you will be issued with an exam eligibility number which you must use to book to sit the exam.

 AFS licensees of new financial advisers who are eligible and ready to sit the exam can apply for an exam eligibility number through the ASIC Regulatory Portal by submitting an ‘Assessment of eligibility to sit exam – provisional relevant providers’ form.

 When applying for an exam eligibility number, please note that ASIC can only accept a certified copy of the final academic transcript of the new financial adviser’s approved degree.
+The ‘Assessment of eligibility to sit exam – provisional relevant providers’ form gives you the choice of two options, either the applicant has completed a current approved degree which includes a course in ethics, or has completed a separate course in ethics.
+Please note that an ethics course must be completed before a new financial adviser can sit the exam.
 If the approved degree does not include a course in ethics, an AFS licensee should also submit a certified copy of the final academic transcript of an approved ethics for professional advisers bridging course.

 Copies of final academic transcripts must be certified according to ASIC’s certification requirements, or there must be a certified copy of a letter from the educational institution confirming that the candidate has met all the requirements for award of the degree/qualification.

 Certified copies of final academic transcripts must be provided before ASIC can issue the new financial adviser with an exam eligibility number.
 An exam eligibility number will not be issued where the new financial adviser is yet to complete an approved degree, and an approved ethics for professional advisers bridging course where required, and only interim academic transcripts are provided.